 Welcome to the first installation of Erstwhile Mezcal’s blog series, in which I share my firsthand experiences and takeaways on Why Is Mezcal So Dam$ Expensive in the United States.
-You can find the second installation of this blog series here.
+You can find Part II of this blog series here.

 We are now approaching the end of 2019, Erstwhile’s first year of sales in the US market.
 Reflecting on my conversations at tastings and education events over the past year, I know that just like my old pre-Erstwhile self, many US consumers have little transparency when it comes to the pricing of mezcal – and wine & spirits in general – in the United States.

 One of Erstwhile’s core values is mezcal education.
 I believe education comes in many forms.
 A deeper understanding of mezcal’s pricing and economics is as important as, say, understanding the differences in agave plant varietals, production methods, etc.

 At least the economist nerd and former antitrust lawyer in me thinks so.